jroseberry64/PLASM-Compiler/README.md

 ## Overview

-Addressing all curiosities before moving on to the nuts and bolts of the language

 ### Why The Name ***PLASM***?

 ***PLASM*** stands for **PL/0** + **Assembly**

-* **PL/0**: The basis of the language's syntax is `PL/0` (Pascal's less capable cousin) with some additional syntax borrowed from `Super Pascal` for the `Commodore 64` and a little bit from `C`
+* **PL/0**: The basis of the language's syntax is `PL/0` (Pascal's less capable cousin) with some additional syntax borrowed from `Super Pascal` for the Commodore 64 and a little bit from `C`

 * **Assembly**: Being able to seamlessly integrate ***PLASM*** code with pre-existing assembly code is a core feature of the language